Schnell Meister: 2022-23: four and five-year old seasons

 Schnell Meister's first race for the 2022 season was the Dubai Turf, of which he was the most favored to win.
 Despite this, he finished 8th.
 The horse then went on to race in the Yasuda Kinen once again this time losing to Songline by a neck.
 After this race, however, he couldn't make an impressive showing for the remainder of the year.
 It was not until the Yomiuri Milers Cup of 2023 that Schnell Meister would be able to win any race.
 This win, which marked his 3rd graded race victory, allowed for the horse to enter the Yasuda Kinen for a third year in row.
 However, he finished third to Songline in that race in spite of covering the last three furlongs the fastest.

 After a summer break, he was entered in to the Mainichi Okan, where he came in third behind Elton Barows and Songline, and the following month he ran the Mile Championship, where he finished at 7th place.
 This would become his last race, as Sunday Racing announced several days after the race that both he and Songline would retire at the same time.

+Racing form

+Schnell Meister won five races and placed in another six from 17 starts.
+The data below is based on JBIS, Netkeiba and HKJC.
+All races are on the turf track.